-(we love nutmeg in everything from sweets like our dutch baby pancakes, preacher cake, peanut butter banana cookies and eggnog sugar cookies to savory like our leftover prime rib hash and honey garlic pork chops).
+(we love nutmeg in everything from sweets like our dutch baby pancakes, preacher cake, peanut butter banana cookies and eggnog sugar cookies to savory like our leftover prime rib hash and honey garlic pork chops)

 Like many of you, we love to have quite an assortment of Christmas cookies to share with friends and family...and whether you make these meringue cookies with eggnog or our gingerbread spice, they are always a hit!
-Enjoy!

 Christmas Eggnog Meringue Cookies

 - 3 large egg whites (room temperature)

-- 1/2 cup sugar
+- ½ cup sugar

-- 1/4 tsp salt
+- ¼ teaspoon salt

-- 1/4 tsp cream of tarter
+- ¼ teaspoon cream of tarter

-- 1/2 tsp eggnog
+- ½ teaspoon eggnog

-- 1/2 tsp vanilla paste (or extract)
+- ½ teaspoon vanilla paste (or extract)

-- 1/4 tsp nutmeg (freshly grated)
+- ¼ teaspoon nutmeg (freshly grated)

-Preheat your oven to 200 degrees F (93 degrees C) - or as low as your oven can go, I know some ovens can only go down to 250 degrees F. Line your baking sheets with parchment paper and move your oven racks to the bottom racks in your oven.
+- Preheat your oven to 200 degrees F (93 degrees C) - or as low as your oven can go, I know some ovens can only go down to 250 degrees F. Line your baking sheets with parchment paper and move your oven racks to the bottom racks in your oven.

-Separate your egg whites from your room temperature eggs (if they are not room temp, place your eggs in a glass or bowl of warm tap water for about 5-10 minutes).
+- Separate your egg whites from your room temperature eggs (if they are not room temp, place your eggs in a glass or bowl of warm tap water for about 5-10 minutes).
 Be sure when you separate the egg whites that the whites go into a clean, dry bowl.
 Any water or residue will affect how well your egg whites stiffen into soft peaks.

-Place your egg whites into the bowl of your stand mixer, add salt and cream of tartar and use the whisk attachment at medium speed until soft peaks are formed (about 1-2 minutes).
+- Place your egg whites into the bowl of your stand mixer, add salt and cream of tartar and use the whisk attachment at medium speed until soft peaks are formed (about 1-2 minutes).

-Add the sugar to the egg whites slowly incorporating it into the meringue (you can process your sugar in food processor by pulsing a few times to make super fine sugar so that all of the sugar melts easily).
+- Add the sugar to the egg whites slowly incorporating it into the meringue (you can process your sugar in food processor by pulsing a few times to make super fine sugar so that all of the sugar melts easily).
 Once all of the sugar is added and well combined, test the consistency by rubbing between your finger tips to enure that all of the sugar has melted.

-Add eggnog and vanilla paste (or extract) and freshly grated nutmeg.
+- Add eggnog and vanilla paste (or extract) and freshly grated nutmeg.
 Continue to mix on high speed until stiff peaks are formed, and your meringue is smooth and glossy.

 - Use a piping bag with a large star piping tip, or a ziploc baggie (with the corner cut off) and pipe the meringue onto your parchment paper lined baking sheets.
-Leave about 1/2" between each 1-1 1/2" sized meringue star.
+Leave about ½" between each 1-1 ½" sized meringue star.

 - Place baking sheets into the oven on the lower racks, and bake at 200 degrees F (93 degrees C) for 1 hour 15 minutes.
 If you need to use a higher baking temperature, reduce the baking time until the outside of the meringues are dry but not changing color, or browning at the bottoms.